taimoor6864/Noised-Foveation/README.txt

 You are free to use and modify this code as you wish subject to credits.
 Copyright (c) 2020 by Taimoor Tariq, Cara Tarhan Tursun and Piotr Didyk

+the file example.m provides and example of how to use the code